 We tend to idolize celebrities, especially when their relationships are out there for the world to watch.
 However, we should remember that celebs are human beings just like us.
 In a recent interview with Health, Dewan Tatum was quick to give us all a reality check.

 She said, “When people say you guys have such a perfect life, I want to scream and tell them no one’s perfect.”

 Making your spouse a priority

 Parenthood certainly brings brand new challenges to life, which can certainly be difficult to balance.
-However, the Witches of East End alum is making sure she’s not neglecting her husband just because she’s bonding with her young daughter, Everly.
+The Witches of East End alum once opened up about this, explaining how challenging it can be to juggle time with your spouse and time with your kid.

 In a 2016 interview with People, she explained, “I think it’s important to be conscious about giving everyone equal attention.
 I’ll think, ‘Okay, I’ve been with my daughter a lot, so Channing and I need a date night.'”